forsetius/web-pane/README.md

     - `Alt+Up` with command: `web-pane https://chatgpt.com` to open or bring back the ChatGPT pane even if it is not yet started or is minimized
     - `Ctrl+Shift+PgDn` with command: `bash -c 'web-pane --url "$(xclip -o -selection clipboard)"'` to open to previously copied URL in the right pane.
 You may need to install `xclip` package with `sudo apt install xclip` to use this shortcut.

 Provided you have the application installed and you added Plank to the autostart, it will start automatically and present defined webapp activators.
 Click on the activator to open the webapp in the pane.
-The pane will stay atop the other windows, allowing you to peek its contents even while you are using other applications.
+The pane will stay atop the other panes, allowing you to peek its contents even while you are using other applications.
 If you click on the activator again, the pane will minimize - it's still there, just hidden from the window list.
 To bring it again, click its activator yet again

 ## Usage